ideocanvas/whatsapp-chatbot/files-to-prompt.md

 import { startAutonomousAgent } from './autonomous';
 import { DashboardRoutes } from './routes/dashboard';
 import { WebhookRoutes } from './routes/webhook';
+import { WhatsAppService } from './services/whatsappService';
+import { MediaService } from './services/mediaService';

 /**
  * Main server that integrates both autonomous agent and web dashboard